Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \textbf{Twitter users (TWUSER):} The external source elements are the Twitter users (i.e. accounts), and the connections are to the documents that their tweets have web links to.
 The data comes from the Altmetric \cite{altmetric} Twitter database.
 This network has 2,364,304 core academic documents, 1,495,275 external source elements and 27,981,494 edges.

 \textbf{Twitter conversations (TWCONV):} The external source elements are the Twitter conversations, and the connections are to the documents that its tweets have web links to.
-A Twitter conversation is an original (non-reply) tweet plus all the tweets that directly or indirectly reply to it.
+A Twitter conversation is an original (non–reply) tweet plus all the tweets that directly or indirectly reply to it.
 The data comes from the Altmetric \cite{altmetric} Twitter database.
 This network has 227,212 core academic documents, 493,049 external source elements and 1,175,624 edges.
-Notice that this network is substantially smaller than the TWUSER network, even though both are created from the same database.
-This is because many documents are connected by the same Twitter user, but fewer are connected by the same Twitter conversation.

-\textbf{Patents families (PATENT):} The external source elements are patent families, and the connections are to the documents cited by the patents of the patent family.
-A patent family is made up of an initially submitted patent, plus derivative patents (like updates or new applications) and versions of the patent submitted in different countries.
+\textbf{Patent families (PATENT):} The external source elements are patent families, and the connections are to the documents cited by the patents of the patent family.
+A patent family is made up of an initially submitted patent, plus derivative patents (like updates or new application) and versions of the patent submitted in different countries.
 The data comes from the PATSTAT database \cite{kang2016patstat} and we only use invention patents.
 This network has 98,278 core academic documents, 41,714 external source elements and 175,693 edges.

 \textbf{Policy documents (POLICY):} The external source elements are policy documents, and the connections are to the documents cited by the policy documents.
 A policy document is a document written primarily for policy makers, and includes documents such as memos and guidelines from governments and think tanks.
 The data comes from the Overton database \cite{szomszor2022overton}.
 This network has 311,867 core academic documents, 64,951 external source elements and 651,099 edges.